harrylongworth/my1st-etextbook-boilerplate/my1st-etextbook-boilerplate-guide.md

 You can grab the Markdown version of this document / template from the GitHub for this project.
 See resources section at the end for the link.

-# Chapter 3: Markdown Syntax
+# CHAPTER 3: Markdown Syntax

 Whilst the Markdown is not the point of this book, I include the content below as an example of each of the various capabilities we expect to be able to show in an ePub eTextbook.